Skip to content

 Within a compiler suite the provided C compiler is a companion processor to the Fortran compiler in the sense of C interoperability.

-Modules are available to set up the user environment giving access to these compilers.
-One version of the GCC compilers will be available without loading a module although this is typically a much earlier version than offered through the module system.
-Usually it is preferable to load the module for the latest release of each compiler.
+The compilers are available via modules.
+One version of the GCC compilers will be available without loading a module, but this will be an earlier version than offered through the module system.
+It is preferable to load the module for the latest release of each compiler.
+Depending on your code and libraries, careful choice of a compilers may provide considerable performance improvements.

 Loading a compiler module

 It is generally a good idea to be specific with your compiler version.
 Check which modules you have loaded to be sure you have the right compiler and that there are no conflicts.
-The available compiler versions can be viewed in the devtools section of the output of the module avail command.

 $ module avail gcc

-Intel compiler version 2017.3 can be loaded with the command
+Intel compiler version 2024.1.0 can be loaded with the command

-module load intel/2017.3
+module load intel/2024.1.0

 You can test this by typing the command:

-icc -V
+icx -V

 This should return a short message reporting the compiler version:

-Intel(R) C Intel(R) 64 Compiler for applications running on Intel(R) 64, Version 17.0.3.191 Build 20170404
+Intel(R) oneAPI DPC++/C++ Compiler for applications running on Intel(R) 64,

-Copyright (C) 1985-2017 Intel Corporation.
+Copyright (C) 1985-2024 Intel Corporation.
 All rights reserved.

 $ module avail openmpi

-Again, check your loaded modules with
+Check your loaded modules with

 module list